 The graduate certificate in Organizational Management is a concentrated program that studies the principles and theories of leadership, organizational change and transitions, group dynamics, and strategic planning.
-This online program offers you the opportunity to learn the qualities of effective leadership, and is useful if you desire a managerial career in organization management.
+This online program offers you the opportunity to learn the qualities of effective leadership.
 This online certificate is intended for graduate students who want to expand their knowledge of organizational management without committing to a degree program.